walterxie/MEP-tutorial/README.md

 </figure>
 <br>

+The main objective here is to set up the analysis to estimate the relative mutation rates of codons, which are relative to a general rate defined in the molecular clock model.

-## Molecular clock model
+### Molecular clock model

 We are going to use the strict clock model, which is the default, so no changes are necessary in the clock model panel.
+You can optionally specify a starting value for the `clockRate` parameter.

-## Priors
+### Priors

 Priors are the part of your model.
 To set up the priors, select the `Priors` tab.
 We are going to choose a simple tree prior for this analysis, so select `Coalescent Constant Population`.

-Then we need to set the prior on the `clockRate` parameter for our molecular clock model to a log-normal distribution with `M=-5` and `S=1.25`.
+In this tutorial, we will set the prior on the `clockRate` parameter for our molecular clock model to a log-normal distribution with `M=-5` and `S=1.25`.
 The plot of this prior distribution and its quantiles are visualised on the right side.